j20001970/GDMP/docs/BUILDING.md

     Bazel should build GDMP for your Mac's CPU architecture by default, if you would like to build multiple architectures, append `--arch x86_64,arm64` to the build command to build both x86_64 and arm64 architectures for example.

 ## Building for Linux
+**Flatpak environment**: If you intend to distribute the library, you might want to use an environment isolated from host before you proceed.
+You can use `scripts/flatpak_env.sh` to enable Flatpak environment.

 1. Install OpenCV and FFmpeg, then modify `mediapipe/third_party/opencv_linux.BUILD` to make OpenCV visible to Bazel.
 2. Run: